Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Experimental Result

 \subsection{Trimodal System}

-The proposed Trimodal system, illustrated in Figure \ref{fig:myplot}, was evaluated exclusively on the CANDOR dataset.
+The proposed trimodal system, illustrated in Figure \ref{fig:myplot}, was evaluated exclusively on the CANDOR dataset.
 This evaluation included a comprehensive assessment of all modality loss scenarios.
+Notably, even when two modalities are removed, the model still runs through the confidence-weighted fusion and mistake correction blocks, ensuring that the final prediction is obtained in a manner consistent with the full multimodal setup.
+This approach provides a fair and realistic measure of how much each modality independently contributes to person identification.
+This is particularly useful for testing the model’s adaptability in incomplete modality scenarios.

-For Bimodal evaluation, we similarly set the unused modality to zero, allowing the network to rely solely on the two remaining modalities.
+For bimodal evaluation, we similarly set the unused modality to partially zeroed values and add noise, allowing the network to rely solely on the two remaining modalities.
 Since our model employs confidence-aware fusion, even in these constrained conditions, it can dynamically adjust its reliance on the available modalities based on their reliability.
 This structured evaluation allows us to quantify the robustness of each modality while validating the model’s ability to make accurate predictions even when some information is missing.

-Table~\ref{tab:Trimodal-comparison} presents a performance comparison of the proposed Trimodal person identification systems.
-Each row reports the Top-1 and Top-5 accuracies across Unimodal, Bimodal, and Trimodal configurations.
+Table~\ref{tab:Trimodal-comparison} presents a performance comparison of the proposed trimodal person identification systems.
+Each row reports the Top-1 and Top-5 accuracies across unimodal, bimodal, and trimodal evaluation.

-Based on the results, the model achieved a Top-1 accuracy of 99.18\% in the Trimodal setup, showing a slight improvement over the 99.11\% achieved by the face-voice Bimodal system.
-This performance gain is attributed to the inclusion of the gesture modality.
+Based on the results, the model achieved a Top-1 accuracy of 99.51\% in the trimodal setup, showing 0.5\% improvement over the 99.11\% achieved by the face-voice bimodal scenario.
+This performance gain is attributed to the inclusion of the motion modality.

-Additionally, comparing the face-only configuration (96.6\%) with the face-gesture configuration (97.14\%) indicates that the gesture modality can enhance performance in visual-only scenarios.
-However, using gesture as an auxiliary input alongside voice resulted in a performance drop from 96.1\% in the voice-only setup to 94.98\% in the voice-gesture configuration.
-These findings suggest that the gesture modality is most beneficial when combined with the face modality, likely due to their shared visual nature and complementary information.
+Additionally, comparing the face-only configuration (96.42\%) with the face-motion configuration (97.36\%) indicates that the motion modality can enhance performance in visual scenarios.
+However, using motion as an auxiliary input alongside voice resulted in a performance drop from 96.13\% in the voice-only setup to 94.97\% in the voice-motion configuration.
+These findings suggest that the motion modality is most beneficial when combined with the face modality, likely due to their shared visual nature and complementary information.

-Table~\ref{tab:session-wise-modality-accuracy} presents top-1 speaker identification accuracy across different modality combinations, separated by whether the training and testing samples come from the same or different recording sessions.
-The results highlight the impact of session variability on speaker recognition performance.